nleiva/ansible-web-server/README.md

 ### SSH Public key

-You need to provide your SSH Key pair, so Azure can add your public SSH Key to `~/.ssh/authorized_keys` in the instances it creates.
-Hence, Ansible can use the Private Key to configure these instances.
+You need to provide an SSH Key pair, so Azure can add the public SSH Key to `~/.ssh/authorized_keys` in the instances it creates.
+Ansible uses the Private Key to configure these instances after they are created.

 <p align="center">
 <img src="./pictures/tower_SSH_Key.png">
 </p>

-## Creating a Job Template to Deploy the Web Server
+## Creating a Job Template to Deploy the Web Server(s)

-Follow these steps to provision the Web Server.
+Follow these steps to provision the Web Server(s).

-1. Create a Project with this repo: `https://github.com/nleiva/ansible-webserver-azure`.
-I called the Project `Azure WebServer`.
+1. Create a Project with for this repo (`https://github.com/nleiva/ansible-webserver-azure`).
+I called the Project `Azure WebServer` in the example below.

 <p align="center">
 <img src="./pictures/tower_project.png">
 </p>

-2. Create a [Microsoft Azure Resource Manager](https://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html#microsoft-azure-resource-manager) with your [Azure service principal parameters](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal); `AZURE_SUBSCRIPTION_ID`, `AZURE_CLIENT_ID`, `AZURE_SECRET`, and `AZURE_TENANT`.
+2. Create a [Microsoft Azure Resource Manager](https://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html#microsoft-azure-resource-manager) credential with your [Azure service principal parameters](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

 <p align="center">
 <img src="./pictures/tower_Azure_cred.png">
 </p>

-3. The number and operating system of the backend servers is defined with the variable `vms`.
-Its default is defined in the [vms file](vars/vms.yml).
+3. The number and operating system of the backend servers is defined via the variable `vms`.
+Its default value is defined in the [vms file](vars/vms.yml).
 It list 2 instances; one running `centos`, and the other one `ubuntu` (these are the two distributions supported at the moment).
-You can pass any other values as extra-vars
+You can override this with a new `vms` definition as an [Extra Variable](https://docs.ansible.com/ansible-tower/latest/html/userguide/job_templates.html#extra-variables).

 ```yaml
 vms: